xsystems/xsystems-letsencrypt-dns-cloudflare/README.md

 ## Build the Image

-Run [build.sh](build.sh) to build an image with tag `latest`.
+Run [build.sh](build.sh) to build an image of the current codebase state with tag `latest`.

 ## Release the Image

 1. Make sure you are allowed to push to the `xsystems` repository on Docker Hub e.g. by doing: `docker login`
 2. Set the `VERSION` environment variable to the version that needs to be released.
 3. Optionally, set the `COMMIT` environment variable to the hash of the Git commit that needs to be released.
+It defaults to the latest commit.
 4. Run [release.sh](release.sh).

 Example release statement: